 Services may be covered in full or in part by your health insurance.
 Please check your coverage carefully by asking the following question:

 Most of my clients see me once a week.
-Sometimes in the beginning of therapy when relationships are on the verge of breakup or if there are other individual needs that warrant it (trauma, anger, etc), therapy will be more often.
+Sometimes in the beginning of therapy when relationships are on the verge of breakup or if there are other individual needs that warrant it (trauma, anger, etc), therapy may be more often.